jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I deployed my workflow and triggered a test run.
 Within 30 seconds I had an email to the email address I signed up to Pipedream with.
 It showed the correct flow that there was no availability.

-Now, while I want the workflow to _run_ every 5 minutes - I don't want an email every 5 minutes.
+Now, while I want the workflow to _run_ every 5 minutes - I don't want _an email_ every 5 minutes.

 This is where Pipedreams Data Stores comes in.

 ### Persistng state

 [Data Stores](https://pipedream.com/docs/code/nodejs/using-data-stores) allow you to pass information from one instance of a workflow to the next instance of the workflow.
-So I can set a workflow state of whether there is availability, and set an if/else statement to only send an email if the availability actually changes.
+So I can set a workflow state of whether there is availability, and set an `if/else` statement to only send an email if the availability actually changes.

-First we need to add a props state to create and access a data store for this workflow.
+First I add a props state to create and access a data store for this workflow.

 <pre class="wrap sml">
 <code class="lang-js">